vmware-archive/ansible-role-microsoft-azure-edge/README.md

 Azure Edge
 ==========

-This role deploys an Azure IoT Edge.
+This role deploys an Azure IoT Edge to a destination VM or machine.

 Requirements
 ------------